Coreymillia/M5Cardputer-MP3-Audio-Visual-Portal-Hater/README.md

 - **M5Cardputer Libraries** - Hardware abstraction and display drivers

 ### Memory Optimization Note
-Due to the multi-application architecture of XtraCardputer, the full 341 visual effects collection has been optimized to fit alongside games, WiFi tools, and other features.
+Due to the multi-application architecture of XtraCardputer, the full 341 visual effects collection has NOT been optimized to fit alongside games, WiFi tools, and other features.
 For a dedicated screensaver experience with all 341 effects, see the standalone XScreens projects.

 Special thanks to the open-source community for creating the foundational tools and libraries that made this project possible.